-Convincing clients that they need to include all of their debts in bankruptcy is one of the hardest parts of being a bankruptcy lawyer.
+Convincing clients that all of their debts must be included in bankruptcy is one of the hardest parts of being a bankruptcy lawyer.

 The struggle often seems Herculean.